sto3014/LRPureRAW/README.md

 Under Windows, it does not work.
 The Windows version of Lightroom is not aware of symbolic links.
   If you use the DxO Export functionality in Windows, a new Folder _DxO_ is created in the folder section of the library module.
 * For creating symbolic links, we use the tool [Junction](https://docs.microsoft.com/en-us/sysinternals/downloads/junction) from Sysinternals / Microsoft.
-Therefore, when you do the first export a dialog-box with a license agreement pops up, and you must agree:
+Therefore, when you do the first export, a dialog-box with a license agreement pops up, and you must agree:
   ![Junction EULA](img/junction-eula.png)

 #### Caution
 For those people which are not used to symbolic links, keep in mind:
-The _DxO_ folder in your export location is such a link.
+The _DxO_ folder in your export location is such a symbolic link.
 You may delete it at any time, but do not delete it's content.
 If you delete the content, you delete your original photos.

 ### Validation